-You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has two great offerings in Tipton’s and Brushy Mountain Smokehouse and Pa Paw's Bar-B-Que Restaurant.
+You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has two great offerings in Brushy Mountain Smokehouse and Pa Paw's Bar-B-Que Restaurant.
 After a satisfying meal, it’s time to ride the White Lightning – the traditional moonshine at Copper Barrel Distillery, which puts a unique spin on its product by selling ’shine in bottles styled similar to milk jugs.
-Copper Barrel also has put out moonshine flavored with cherries, blackberries and strawberries, which you can sample in the adjacent bar following your tour.
+Copper Barrel also has put out moonshine flavored with cherries, blueberries, blackberries and strawberries, which you can sample in the adjacent bar following your tour.

 On your way out of Wilkesboro, make it a point to visit Moravian Falls to take in the majesty of a 35-foot waterfall.
-Many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce you can pick up for your short trek up the mountain to Blowing Rock.
+Plus, many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce seasonally for your short trek to Blowing Rock.

 Day 3: Savor the Mountain Flavors